FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/server-side-rendering.md

 ### Server Side
 #### Sending Search Request
-In order to render records at the server side, application needs to send a `search` request to FACT-Finder to get a records data it will work with.
+In order to render records on the server side, your application needs to send a **search** request to FACT-Finder to get product data it will work with.

 #### Pre-rendering
 With given response, you need to prepare a specific view object representing a page to be outputted.